3mdeb/news-and-ideas/post.md

     pop %rax    # %rax = (%rsp); %rsp += 8
 ```

-There is no popping to memory.
-Of course they are faster and
+There is no popping in memory.
+Of course, they are faster and
 smaller than add/sub + mov combination.
-As you can see, stack
+As you can see, the stack
 is growing backwards.
 There is no standard way to determine
-bounaries for stack.
+boundaries for the stack.

 As RSP is general purpose register, there's nothing wrong
 with using it in normal operations.
-In fact it's how local
+In fact, it's how local
 variables are compiled in C (unless they are in register).

 ```